pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 The following instructions need to be executed on each machine:

 - Please create a directory where all your Pryv data should live.
-We suggest something like `/var/pryv/`,
+We suggest something like `/var/pryv/` as it is used in all the provided scripts.
+If you cannot use this folder, we recommend either creating a symlink (ln -s ${YOUR_FOLDER} /var/pryv) or adapting the scripts
 - The absolute path to this location has to be stored under environment variable named `PRYV_CONF_ROOT`.
 By default it is set to `/var/pryv`, however it can be changed e.g. with usage of the script below,
 - Copy the configuration archive to the root of the directory,
 - Unarchive the configuration in place.